brigaccess/connection-utility-tool/README.md

 1. Install [Node.js](https://nodejs.org/en/download/) (tested with  8.11.4)
 for your system.
 The installer will guide you through all necessary steps and will also install [npm](https://docs.npmjs.com)
+2. To build this project, you also will need Visual Studio 2017 (VS2019 is not supported now).
+If you don't want to install full version of VS2017, follow [this guide on building native dependencies](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules)
-2. Clone or download this project
+3. Clone or download this project
-3. Download and install all of the project libraries and dependencies by running the following commands (using any shell).
+4. Download and install all of the project libraries and dependencies by running the following commands (using any shell).
     1. run `npm install` in "./" of the project.
-4. In the directory "./" build the bundle by `npm run dev` command
+5. In the directory "./" build the bundle by `npm run dev` command
-5. Now you can run or build binary files of **ZSCU**:
+6. Now you can run or build binary files of **ZSCU**:
     1. For running this application you need enter `npm run electron` command in "./"
     2. You can build binary files only from the same platform type as the intended target.
 For building binary files you need run one of the